-During his time in Newcastle, George became seriously ill with a heart condition and was promoted to glory on Easter Sunday 1952.
-His last words to a fellow patient in a nearby bed were, "Brother, the Lord is risen".
+last words to a fellow patient in a nearby bed were, "Brother, the Lord is risen".
 Jessie survived him by 30 years and was promoted to glory on 7 June 1982, from Macquarie Lodge in Sydney.

-Many years later, Wilbur reestablished relationships with many of the officers who his parents had known in China before The Salvation Army was proscribed by the communist government.
+Many years later, Wilbur reheart condition and was promoted to glory on Easter Sunday 1952.
+His established relationships with many of the officers who his parents had known in China before The Salvation Army was proscribed by the communist government.